gbritoda/REST_api_demo_tester/README.md

 * 4, "Category name"
 * 5, "A category name that is quite longer"
 * 6, "Category@name-with1symbols."+

+### Negative testing
+The application should gracefully handle the problem.
+> Tests are done both with invalid input (such as non integer ids) and valid inputs that are not allowed (such as non existing ids)
+#### GET invalid id format
+* Tries getting 100 unexisting ids
+* Tries getting 100 non integer ids at random
+* Check that each case is rejected

 #### POST invalid id format
 * Tries posting 100 invalid ids at random and checks they are rejected
   * Random ids will be random characters of random length